caps-tum/EtherTime/doc/project/paper.md

 ![slow_convergence.png](res%2Fslow_convergence.png)
 _Clock convergence is a lot slower in the worst case.
 Despite an initial offset of just a few milliseconds, the clock does not fully converge in 5 minutes._

 Repeating the same benchmark several times can therefore have an undesired outcome if the starting conditions are not controlled, negatively affecting the quality of the results.
+The following data is from 4 identical runs of the above experiment, showing completely different observation density functions.

 ![unreproducible_measurements.png](res%2Funreproducible_measurements.png)
 _Rerunning the same experiment can yield wildly different results when the environment is not properly controlled._